zzsfornlp/zmsp/docs/iarg.md

 Please refer to [`scripts/ie/iarg/conda_env_zie.yml`](../scripts/ie/iarg/conda_env_zie.yml) for an example of specific conda environment and you can specify conda environment using this.

+(**note**: Please try to specify these versions of the corresponding libraries, since we find that there may be errors if using versions newer than these: `python3.6 + pytorch1.0.0 + transformers2.8.0`)

 ### Data Preparation

 Please refer to [`scripts/ie/iarg/prepare_data.sh`](../scripts/ie/iarg/prepare_data.sh) for more details.
 To be noted, for easier processing, we transformed from RAMS's format to our own format.